-How Long Does Alcoholic Gastritis Take to Heal?
+How Long Does Alcoholic Gastritis Take to Heal the Stomach Lining?

 The healing time for alcoholic gastritis varies from person to person.
 In mild cases, symptoms may improve within a few days to weeks after stopping alcohol consumption and following proper treatment.
 However, for those with chronic or severe gastritis, the recovery process can take several months.
 The severity of the condition plays a major role in determining how long it takes for the stomach lining to heal.
 Milder cases tend to resolve faster, while prolonged alcohol abuse can cause lasting damage that requires longer treatment.